Wednesday, December 9

 Brian Wilson, CBET, CRES, Imaging Service Engineer 3, Trimedx

 The presentation will have a mix of visual and live format on various imaging modalities.
-Brian will share my experiences as both a Biomed and Imaging Service Engineer to help explain the subject from both perspectives with a focus on safety and best practices when working in clinical imaging areas.
-Brian will also answer questions on the subject matter and maybe even inspire a few Biomeds to consider a career in medical imaging.
+The presenter will share his experiences as both a biomed and imaging service engineer to help explain the subject from both perspectives with a focus on safety and best practices when working in clinical imaging areas.
+He will also answer questions on the subject matter and maybe even inspire a few biomeds to consider a career in medical imaging.

 Servicing the Tuttnauer “E” Series Sterilizers

 Chris Jacobs, Product Engineer, RPI